CagriSema: Novo Nordisk''s 22.7% Weight Loss Drug Explained

 - CagriSema: 23% weight loss

-- This is an important result: CagriSema is powerful, but Zepbound remains the current injectable benchmark
+- This result matters.
+CagriSema is powerful, but Zepbound remains the current injectable benchmark.

 High-dose CagriSema (planned)